 then, notwithstanding that such permission has not been granted, the Secretary of State [or, as the case may be, the council of the London borough] may publish notice of the draft of such an order in accordance with section 252.

-(a) the Welsh Ministers would, if planning permission for any development had been granted
+(a) the Welsh Ministers would, if

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.